-Actions claiming ownership of such a right must be brought within five years from the publication of the grant of the right.
-If the rights owner has acted in bad faith, a claim can be brought as from the grant of the right until its expiry.
+Actions claiming ownership of such a right must be brought within five years of the publication of the grant of the right.
+If the rights owner has acted in bad faith, a claim can be brought as of the grant of the right until its expiry.

 iv Claim for additional remuneration or fair price (employees' inventions)

-Where an invention is developed by an employee who does not have an 'inventive job role', the invention belongs to the employee, but the employer may exercise a right of first attribution on the invention.
-If the employer exercises this right, it shall compensate the employee by paying him or her a 'fair price' for the invention (ranging from €3,000 to €500,000 per invention).
+Where an invention is developed by an employee who does not have an inventive job role, the invention belongs to the employee, but the employer may exercise a right of first attribution on the invention.
+If the employer exercises this right, it must compensate the employee by paying him or her a 'fair price' for the invention (ranging from €3,000 to €500,000 per invention).

 v Customs procedures